ActianCorp/vector_housekeeping/README.md

 ## What housekeeping does it not do ?

-It does not automatically housekeep the various log files in an installation, but maybe it should do this.
-This should really be handled by logrotate though, same as all other log files on Linux.
+It does not automatically housekeep the various log files in an installation.
+This is handled by the Liniux standard utility logrotate, same as all other log files on Linux, and a sample config file is supplied within this package.
+Just drop this config file into the logrotate config directory, usually /etc/logrotate.d.

 It does not automatically turn on INFO level logging - but maybe it should.
 This makes it possible to see query times in vectorwise.log, as well as other information.